 -

-If the name of the permission is "admin"
+If the name of the permission is "admin", it allows

 the owner to administer the repository.
 No action is associated with the